odoo/odoo/doc/reference/cmdline.rst

 .. option:: --db_sslmode

     Control the SSL security of the connection between Odoo and PostgreSQL.
-    Value should bve one of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'
+    Value should be one of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'
     Default value is 'prefer'